 - Don’t let weeds flower!
 Avoid controlling invasive weeds when they are in full bloom.
 Time your weed control efforts in early spring for most annual and biennial weeds, and in fall for most perennial weeds.
 Not only with this approach help prevent impacts to pollinators, but it will also help ensure that weeds won’t set viable seed.

 - Be an early bird!
 Carry out herbicide applications in the early morning when pollinators are less active.
 Mornings are also usually calm with little wind, which helps to prevent drift and damage to non-target plants during herbicide applications.

 - Spot spray!
 Use spot spray techniques whenever possible to target invasive weeds, while minimizing the impact to other non-target nectar and pollen sources.
 Not only does this help preserve desirable vegetation for pollinators, but it also saves on chemical costs.

 - Choose wisely!
 Select an effective herbicide with the lowest toxicity.
-The Pesticide Active Ingredient Database and Grow Smart Grow Safe are great resources to review the relative toxicity of an herbicide to make sure that your weed applications don’t harm pollinators.
+The Pesticide Active Ingredient Database is a great resource to review the relative toxicity of an herbicide to make sure that your weed applications don’t harm pollinators.